Café Rico: History

 Cooperativa de Cafeteros was founded on 11 June 1924.
 Its first administrator was Ramiro L. Colon.
 It was the first agricultural cooperative union in Puerto Rico.
 One of its major goals, when it was founded, was to become a major player in the coffee business by being not just the major grower of Puerto Rican coffee, but also its major manufacturer.

 In September 2009, the company closed the 110000 sqft Avenida Las Americas plant for renovations and Puerto Rico Coffee Roasters spent $8 million to reopen it again in December 2010.
 Today, the Las Americas plant performs some 60% of the company's coffee roasting operations there.

 In July 2008, Puerto Rico Coffee Roaster purchased the Café Rico, Café Yaucono, and Café Rioja brands, thus acquiring about 60 percent of Puerto Rico's coffee market.

 Today

 Today, Cafe Rico is the coffee with the highest sales in Puerto Rico.
 It is the only coffee packaged in a vacuum, a technique used to preserve the coffee's aroma.
 Annual 1965 sales are over $8 million.
 The company has packaging plants in Ponce and San Juan.
 It has new corporate headquarters in Barrio Sabanetas in Ponce.

-After closing down the 110000 sqft Avenida Las Americas plant in September 2009, Puerto Rico Coffee Roasters spent $8 million and reopened it again in December 2010.
+After closing down the 110000 sqft Avenida Las Americas plant in September 2009, Puerto Rico Coffee Roasters spent $8 million and reopened it in December 2010.
 Today, the Las Americas plant performs some 60% of the company's coffee roasting operations there.